carranza-pinedo/carranza-pinedo.github.io/index.md

 ## Under review

-A paper on particularistic pejoratives
+A paper on the pragmatics of particularistic pejoratives